|

 is teaching me something, and in due time I will understand.
 Right now I

-dont know why this is happening, but since this is what You want, then
+don’t know why this is occurring, but since You are allowing it, then

 I will accept it.
 I trust in You in all things.
 But it hurts!
 So please give